How often should I go to the dentist?

 - To treat any other oral health problems found.
 Generally, the earlier a problem is found, the more manageable it is.

 Are there people who need more frequent or less frequent appointments?

-Twice yearly appointments work well for most people; however, there are some people who may need to be seen more often.
+Twice yearly appointments work well for most people.
+However, some people may need to be seen more often.
 Such people include those who have:

 - Gum disease

 - Family members with a history of plaque build-up or cavities

 - A weakened immune system (the body’s own ability to fight off infections and diseases)